 How is forbearance tied to increased inventory?

-According to a recent report by Zillow, 25 percent of borrowers who exited forbearance during the past year did so without bringing their mortgage up to current and without a plan for doing so.
-If this is an indication of future trends, many of the 1.7 million homeowners currently in forbearance will soon be exiting without a solid way of resuming their mortgage payments.
+According to a report by Zillow, 25 percent of borrowers who exited forbearance in 2021 did so without bringing their mortgage up to good standing and without a plan for doing so.
+It was reported that 1.7 million homeowners in forbearance would exit without a solid way of resuming their mortgage payments.

 Following forbearance, homeowners have a number of options: